webinos/webinos-android/README.md

 # webinos-pzp-android

-A framework that enables running node.js based webinos PZP on android.
+The webinos platform for Android, including PZP and WRT, based on Anode.

 ## Building webinos for Android from source code